 - PhD (Public Health) - University of New South Wales

 - Scientia Associate Professor of Criminology - University of New South Wales

-- Director - International Society for the Study of Trauma and Dissociation (ISSTD)
+- Board of Directors - International Society for the Study of Trauma and Dissociation (ISSTD)

 - Salter, M. (2013).
 Organised sexual abuse.
 Routledge.

 - Salter, M. (2018).
 Finding a new narrative: Meaningful responses to ‘false memory’ disinformation.
 Memory in Dispute; Sinason, V., Ed.; Karnac: London, UK, 1-10.

 - Salter, M. (2008).
 Out of the shadows: Re-envisioning the debate on ritual abuse.
 Ritual Abuse in the Twenty-first Century: Psychological, Forensic, Social, and Political Considerations, 155-175.